What your Microsoft EA renewal actually costs you

 The NCE shift changes the game

 Microsoft's New Commerce Experience has been reshaping enterprise licensing since 2022.
-Annual commitment pricing, monthly billing flexibility, and the push from perpetual licences to subscription models are all designed to simplify procurement.
+Annual commitment pricing, a 20% premium on month-to-month subscriptions, a seven-day cancellation window on annual commits, and the push from perpetual licences to subscription models are all designed to simplify procurement.
 For Microsoft.
 Not necessarily for you.

 The transparency is selective.
 Per-seat pricing for M365 is published.
 But your EA renewal is not a per-seat conversation.
 It includes volume commitments, Azure consumption targets, security add-ons, and compliance bundles that are all negotiated behind closed doors.
 The published price is the starting point, not the landing point.